NatalieW96/Python-Bootcamp/slides.md

 ---
 #### What this course won't cover
 - Shell scripting
+- Binary and computer memory allocation
 - Linux system administration or remote access tools
 - Advanced Python (generators, lambda functions, decorators)
 - Graphical user interfaces or animations
 - Modules such as `pandas`, `seaborn`
 - Using git

-- Other programming languages
+This is a course in Python *for scientists* **not** computer programmers, so we will focus on the practical aspects of Python.

 ---
 ## What is Python?
 - Python is a high level, interpreted programming language
 - As an interpreted language it is easy to run and does not require a separate compiler such as with C/C++
 - It is known for its ease of use and clear syntax
 - Python is widely used in the scientific community, particularly for data analysis
-- It lets you use packages and code written by others easily, so you can build powerful programs without starting from scratch
+- Python lets you use packages and code written by others easily, so you can build powerful programs without starting from scratch
 ---
 ###
 ### Pros of Python